ambethia/recaptcha/README.md

   config.private_key = '6Lc6BAAAAAAAAKN3DRm6VA_xxxxxxxxxxxxxxxxx'
   # Uncomment the following line if you are using a proxy server:
   # config.proxy = 'http://myproxy.com.au:8080'
-  # config.disable_ssl_verification # if you do not want to verify ssl connection
 end
 ```